 Don’t dwell on what went wrong - focus on solutions and the next positive step

 While it is important to recognize difficulties and deal with them, try not to hold onto them too long.
 Let go and let your troubles pass through.
 Release them into your sieve and let them disappear.
 Spend time noticing and appreciating all the beautiful and precious pebbles of joy that remain and allow them to multiply instead.

-I encourage you to read, “Soaring Sisterhood,” an uplifting an inspiring article about my mother and her three sisters who broke a record five years ago for the total number of years in age for passengers in a hot air balloon.
+I encourage you to read, “Soaring Sisterhood,” an uplifting and inspiring article about my mother and her three sisters who broke a record for the total number of years in age for passengers in a hot air balloon.
 Despite the hard times they faced, each of them continues to seek joy in life and inspire others with their lighthearted, positive attitude.
 Enjoy!